Clearfacts/Datalog/README.md

 ### Installation

-- Make sure you have composer installed globally and have php 7.3 or 7.4
+- Make sure you have composer installed globally and have php 7.4 or higher
 - Clone the project from github
 - `cd <folder-name>`
 - `make init`